francoiskroll/zebrafish_orthologs/README.md

 _IN PROGRESS_

 # Zebrafish orthologs
-Automated method to find orthologs of human proteins in zebrafish proteome.
+Semi-automated method to find orthologs of human proteins in zebrafish proteome.

 This is a quick and easy method to find orthologs of human genes in zebrafish based on the working definition of Reciprocal Best Hit (RBH).
 The method and scripts are originally from [Nicolas Schmelling](https://github.com/schmelling).
 I only tweaked them for my application.